Status¶

 MySQL gives you metadata on the server status through its SHOW GLOBAL

-commands.
+STATUS and SHOW SESSION STATUS commands.
 These classes make it easy to

 get this data, as well as providing utility methods to react to it.

-The following can all be imported from django_mysql.status
+The following can all be imported from django_mysql.status.

 - class django_mysql.status.GlobalStatus(name, using=None)[source]¶